DETAILED ACTION

 sending, by the SCF (Figs. 3-4a, Sensing network element (SF network element), NEF), sensing service control information to a sensing device (Fig. 3, “AMF, RAN, UDM/UDR, GMLC network elements; Fig. 4a, first network element (AMF network element or RAN network element)), wherein the sensing service control information is generated by the SCF according to the sensing service request message (¶0230-¶0231) (Fig. 4a, 25-26; Fig. 4b, 76-77; ¶0030, “The SF network element sends a sensing control request message to the first network element”; ¶0262, “if the SF network element determines the first RAN network element in step 25, the SF network element sends a first sensing control request message to the first RAN in step 26”; ¶0291, “77.
 The SF network element sends a sensing control request message to the first network element”; ¶0328; ¶0333; ¶0552, “1011.
 The sensing network element sends a sensing control request message to a first network element (for example, a RAN network element or the AMF network element)”; ¶0610, “The sensing control request message 1 includes the location information of the UE.
 Optionally, information such as the UE ID, the service type, the service requirement, and the QoS requirement may be further included”), and the sensing service control information is used to indicate the sensing device to obtain sensing measurement data (¶0030, “The SF network element sends a sensing control request message to the first network element, where the sensing control request message is used to control a RAN network element to perform a sensing operation of the first sensing service”; ¶0291, “The sensing control request message is used to control the RAN network element to perform a sensing operation of the first sensing service”; ¶0611, “the RAN senses, based on the sensing control request message 1, a location indicated by the location information of the UE, to obtain first sensing data”); and

 receiving, by the SCF (Figs. 3-4a, Sensing network element (SF network element), NEF), the sensing measurement data (i.e. location information of the UE, sensing data), sent by the sensing device (Fig. 4a, 27; Fig. 4b, 78; ¶0044, “The SF network element receives first sensing data and the sensing correlation identifier from the first network element”; ¶0241, “the NEF sends the location information of the UE to the SF network element by using the second sensing service request message”; ¶0252, “the SF network element may obtain the location information of the UE from the GMLC, the AMF network element, or the LMF…the SF network element sends a location request message to the GMLC, the AMF, or the LMF, where the UE location request message includes a UE ID.
 The GMLC, AMF, or LMF initiates positioning of the UE based on the location request message, to obtain a location of the UE, and provides the location for the SF network element”; ¶0281, “the AMF sends the location information of the UE to an SF network element by using a third sensing service request message in the following step”; ¶0327; ¶0352; ¶0588, “411.
-The sensing network element obtains the location information of the UE from the GMLC, the AMF, or an LMF”; ¶0589).
+The sensing network element obtains the location information of the UE from the GMLC, the AMF, or an LMF”; ¶0589),

 As to claim 2, YING discloses the method according to claim 1, wherein the sensing service control information is further used to indicate at least one of the following: the sensing device configures a sensing measurement resource; or the sensing device performs sensing measurement (Fig. 4a, 27; Fig. 4b, 78; ¶0044, “The SF network element receives first sensing data and the sensing correlation identifier from the first network element”; ¶0252, “the SF network element may obtain the location information of the UE from the GMLC, the AMF network element, or the LMF…the SF network element sends a location request message to the GMLC, the AMF, or the LMF, where the UE location request message includes a UE ID.
 The GMLC, AMF, or LMF initiates positioning of the UE based on the location request message, to obtain a location of the UE, and provides the location for the SF network element”; ¶0281, “the AMF sends the location information of the UE to an SF network element by using a third sensing service request message in the following step”; ¶0327; ¶0352).

-As to claim 3, YING discloses the method according to claim 1, wherein the receiving, by an SCF, a sensing service request message sent by a first device comprises: directly receiving, by the SCF, the sensing service request message sent by the first device; receiving, by the SCF through a network exposure function, the sensing service request message sent by the first device; or receiving, by the SCF through an access and mobility management function, the sensing service request message sent by the first device (¶0447, “the UE may directly request the first sensing service from the sensing network element by using the user plane connection based on the address information of the sensing network element…the UE requests the first sensing service from the SF network element by using the control plane”), wherein the first device comprises an application function (AF) or a consumer terminal device (Fig. 4a, AF/AS, UE; ¶0229, “22.
+As to claim 3, YING discloses the method according to claim 1, wherein the receiving, by the SCF, the sensing service request message sent by the first device comprises: directly receiving, by the SCF, the sensing service request message sent by the first device; receiving, by the SCF through a network exposure function, the sensing service request message sent by the first device; or receiving, by the SCF through an access and mobility management function, the sensing service request message sent by the first device (¶0447, “the UE may directly request the first sensing service from the sensing network element by using the user plane connection based on the address information of the sensing network element…the UE requests the first sensing service from the SF network element by using the control plane”), wherein the first device comprises an application function (AF) or a consumer terminal device (Fig. 4a, AF/AS, UE; ¶0229, “22.
 The AF/AS sends a first sensing service request message to an NEF, where the first sensing service request message is used to request a first sensing service”; ¶0273; ¶0307; ¶0344; ¶0385; ¶0447, “the UE may directly request the first sensing service from the sensing network element by using the user plane connection based on the address information of the sensing network element…the UE requests the first sensing service from the SF network element by using the control plane”; ¶0487, “302.
 The AF or the AS sends a sensing service request message 1 to an NEF based on the sensing requirement from the UE or a sensing requirement of the AF or the AS”; ¶0619).

-As to claim 4, YING discloses the method according to claim 1, wherein the sensing service request message comprises at least one of the following: description information of the sensing service, an identifier of the consumer terminal device, or target range information of the sensing service; wherein the target range information of the sensing service comprises range information corresponding to position information of the consumer terminal device; or, wherein the description information of the sensing service comprises at least one of the following: type information of the sensing service; information about a sensing object; sensing quantity information of the sensing object; purpose or usage information of the sensing service; granularity information of the sensing service; execution time information of the sensing service; related reporting information of the sensing measurement data; or quality of service (QoS) information of the sensing service (¶0018-¶0019, “request message includes one or more of the following: a first identifier of the UE, a sensing service type, a sensing distance, a sensing area, a sensing speed range, sensing distance resolution, angle measurement accuracy of sensing, sensing speed resolution, a QoS requirement, sensing object identification accuracy, a sensing object identification false alarm rate, sensing data accuracy, a sensing data update frequency, a sensing dimension, a sensing feedback manner, a sensing requester type, a sensing requester identifier, a sensing application type, and a sensing application identifier”; ¶0020; ¶0231, “the first sensing service request message further includes information such as a service type, a service requirement, a QoS requirement, and location information of the UE”).
+As to claim 4, YING discloses the method according to claim 1, wherein the sensing service request message comprises at least one of the following: description information of the sensing service, an identifier of a consumer terminal device, or target range information of the sensing service; wherein the target range information of the sensing service comprises range information corresponding to position information of the consumer terminal device; or, wherein the description information of the sensing service comprises at least one of the following: type information of the sensing service; information about a sensing object; sensing quantity information of the sensing object; purpose or usage information of the sensing service; granularity information of the sensing service; execution time information of the sensing service; related reporting information of the sensing measurement data; or quality of service (QoS) information of the sensing service (¶0018-¶0019, “request message includes one or more of the following: a first identifier of the UE, a sensing service type, a sensing distance, a sensing area, a sensing speed range, sensing distance resolution, angle measurement accuracy of sensing, sensing speed resolution, a QoS requirement, sensing object identification accuracy, a sensing object identification false alarm rate, sensing data accuracy, a sensing data update frequency, a sensing dimension, a sensing feedback manner, a sensing requester type, a sensing requester identifier, a sensing application type, and a sensing application identifier”; ¶0020; ¶0231, “the first sensing service request message further includes information such as a service type, a service requirement, a QoS requirement, and location information of the UE”).

 As to claim 6, YING discloses the method according to claim 1, wherein the receiving, by the SCF, the sensing measurement data sent by the sensing device comprises at least one of the following: receiving, by the SCF through a control plane tunnel, the sensing measurement data sent by the sensing device; or receiving, by the SCF through a user plane tunnel, the sensing measurement data sent by the sensing device (¶0182, “The 5G-RAN is connected to a UPF through a user plane interface N3, and is configured to transmit data of the terminal device.
 The 5G-RAN establishes a control plane signaling connection to an AMF through a control plane interface N2 to implement functions such as radio access bearer control”; ¶0184; ¶0198; ¶0447, “sensing service from the sensing network element by using the user plane connection based on the address information of the sensing network element, and receive the second sensing data of the first sensing service from the sensing network element”; ¶0751).